LAWYER SEARCH

 If an assessment is upheld after objection, the CRA must issue a formal letter explaining their reasoning called a Notice of Confirmation.
 If the assessment is to be vacated or varied, a reassessment will be issued to the taxpayer.

 In either case, if the taxpayer still disagrees with the CRA’s decision, their next step is to proceed to the Tax Court of Canada.
-Depending on the amounts in dispute, a taxpayer may proceed by way of the general procedure, or the informal procedure.
-Conceptually, these can be thought of as the difference between a normal civil court and the small claims court.
+Depending on the amounts in dispute, a taxpayer may proceed by way of the general procedure or the informal procedure.
+Conceptually, these can be thought of as the difference between a normal civil court and small claims court.
 For the purposes of this article, all references are to the general procedure; our sister article on the informal procedure outlines the limits and differences and can be referenced separately.

-In either case, when a taxpayer files an Appeal to the Tax Court of Canada, they are in essence now a plaintiff in a civil claim with the CRA as a defendant; in many respects filing such an Appeal can be thought of as “suing” the CRA – the Tax Court is a superior court akin to the provincial courts, though with a less broad jurisdiction as detailed below.
+In either case, when a taxpayer files an Appeal to the Tax Court of Canada, they are in essence now a plaintiff in a civil claim with the CRA as a defendant; in many respects, filing such an Appeal can be thought of as “suing” the CRA – the Tax Court is a superior court akin to the provincial courts, though with a less broad jurisdiction as detailed below.

-Limitation Period – when a reassessment or confirmation is issued, the Income Tax Act or Excise Tax Act deems the amounts assessed to be valid and binding by operation of law in the same manner as an audit reassessment.
-Having gone through the CRA Appeals Division’s decision-making process, subject to some limited exceptions the taxpayer’s only course of action to preserve the dispute is to file a Notice of Appeal to the Tax Court of Canada.
+When a reassessment or confirmation is issued, the Income Tax Act or Excise Tax Act deems the amounts assessed to be valid and binding by operation of law in the same manner as an audit reassessment.
+Having gone through the CRA Appeals Division’s decision-making process, subject to some limited exceptions the taxpayer’s only course of action to preserve the tax dispute is to file a Notice of Appeal to the Tax Court of Canada.
 As a general rule, the limitation period for doing so is ninety (90) days from the date of the reassessment or confirmation, the same as the period for filing the initial objection.

 As with objections, an extension of time application is not approved as of right – rather, the acts contain certain conditions precedent that the taxpayer must demonstrate they have met in order to have their Appeal accepted as valid.
 As with the conditions for an extension of time in the case of an objection, the taxpayer must prepare the formal Notice of Appeal and application to be filed together, and the taxpayer must be able to prove: